 We must receive the balance of the cruise and/or flight costs (after deducting the deposit you have paid) not less than 70 days before departure (90 days for Holiday sailings – Christmas, New Year and Easter departures) unless you book 70 days or less before departure (90 days for Holiday sailings), in which case you must pay the total cruise and/or flight cost at the time of booking.
 If we have not received all monies due to us in full and on time, you will be deemed to wish to cancel your cruise and cancellation charges as set out below (see clause 30, Cancellations and Refunds) will apply.

-All money you pay to a travel agent (whom we have authorised to sell our cruises) for your cruise with us will be held by the travel agent on our behalf until the money is paid to us.
+All money paid by you to a travel agent (whom we have authorised to sell our cruises) for your cruise with us will be held by the travel agent on our behalf until the money is paid to us.
 If you are unable to complete the online check-in process, this may be due to an outstanding balance on your booking.
 If you have booked via a travel agent, please speak to your travel agent so that the funds can be transferred to us to complete your online check-in.

 All prices shown on our website and quoted in our brochure are per person in Australian Dollars and are based on two people sharing the specified stateroom grade.
 Cruise prices include the following where applicable: full onboard accommodation, onboard main meals, entertainment* onboard ship, gym, some fitness classes*; service charges to stateroom attendants; port charges and taxes.